 COVID-19 impacts on the terrorist threat: from one extreme to another

 Terrorist organisations and extremist groups are using the coronavirus pandemic to gain traction.
-Marc Bannister, operations director of the Wilson James Risk Advisory Service (RAS), explains how the security industry can help bridge the gap between public health and public safety.
+Marc Bannister, operations director of the Wilson James Advisory Services, explains how the security industry can help bridge the gap between public health and public safety.

 The coronavirus pandemic has led to a significant focus on the health aspects of public safety.
 In the context of what’s happened this is no surprise; however, it presents an opportunity for terrorist groups to turn the situation to their advantage, while extremists have also used it to propagate their ideologies.

 The terms terrorism, radicalisation and extremism are often conflated, but understanding the distinctions is important.
 Not all those who hold extremist views, whether far-right, far-left, religious in nature or other, will commit violent acts or attempt to recruit (radicalise) others to their perspective.

 Terrorism is a technical and legal term which refers to activity taken, usually violent or via organised crime, by one group against another to promote political aims and utilises violence against noncombative populations.
 Put simply, terrorists tend to take direct action to further their aims, while extremists promote an ideology or belief.
 Both use radicalisation efforts to boost their numbers.
 However, while distinct activities, all three have responded to or been affected by the coronavirus pandemic in different ways.